firozkhan18/Java-Evaluations/java-basic-exercises.md

 (false && true)-> false
 ((false && false) || (true && true))-> true
 (false || false) && (true && true)-> false
-Click me to see the solution

-152. Write a Java program that accepts four integers from the user and prints equal if all four are equal, and not equal otherwise.
+### 152. Write a Java program that accepts four integers from the user and prints equal if all four are equal, and not equal otherwise.

 Sample Output: